Once you've Registered: your USERNAME* is either your Nickname (when you registered) or your e-mail address (as on our system).

 Yes, just be honest with the Mentee but be aware that the mentee will be able to score you and it will effect your quality rating.

-We also recommend using Skype although it is not required.
-For an up todate version and installation instructions please view their website.
+We also facilitate (where you are comfortable and secure) using Skype, although it is not required.
+For an up to date version of SKYPE and their Terms and installation instructions, please view their website.

 Feedback is vital to both parties in the mentoring relationship.
 As a mentor you need feedback so you can assess whether your support and guidance is working and to provide a measure of your success.
 For the Mentee it provides a way to understand the quality of the Mentors that we have available to them based on past mentee users and the experience you bring to the mentoring relationship.

-You can help as many mentees as you like through the site, as long as you are comfortable with the time you have available to allocate in order to provide help and guidance.
+You can help as many, or few, mentees as you like through the site, as long as you are comfortable with the time you have available to allocate in order to provide timely help and guidance.

 You must be 18 or over to register as a Mentor or Mentee and open to UK residents only.